juandguerrero/New-olist-/README.md

 ---

+# Business Recommendations

+Based on the analysis, Olist should:

+- **Prioritize high-revenue product categories** while investigating opportunities to grow categories with strong order volume but lower revenue contribution.
+- **Focus commercial efforts on high-value geographic markets** and investigate weaker states for potential growth opportunities.
+- **Identify and support top-performing sellers**, while benchmarking lower-performing sellers against marketplace leaders.
+- **Monitor late deliveries as a core operational KPI** and investigate sellers, locations, or periods associated with weaker delivery performance.
+- **Align marketplace planning with sales trends** to better anticipate periods of stronger and weaker demand.
+- Evaluate marketplace performance using **revenue, order volume, and logistics metrics together** rather than focusing on sales alone.

+---

 # Power BI Dashboard

 The final Power BI dashboard provides an interactive view of **sales, product, geographic, seller, and logistics performance** across the Olist marketplace.